The Mental Load of Email

 How do I know if I have email-related mental load?

-If you think about work emails during non-work hours, feel anxiety when you haven't checked your inbox recently, mentally compose replies while doing other things, or feel a vague sense of "forgetting something" throughout the day, that's mental load.
-The telltale sign: the stress persists even when your inbox is at zero.
+If you think about work emails during non-work hours, feel anxiety when you haven't checked your inbox recently, mentally compose replies while doing other things, or feel a vague sense of dread about what might be waiting in your inbox, you're carrying email-related mental load.
+The clearest sign: you feel stressed about email even when you're not looking at it.

 Can reaching inbox zero reduce mental load?